How You Have Helped Pets Affected By Hurricanes

 Dakin has been taking in many of those shelter pets over the past several weeks, thanks to our partnerships with organizations such as Operation Pets Alive (OPA) and the Aiken County Animal Shelter in South Carolina.
 Just before Hurricane Harvey made landfall in Texas on August 26, 12 animals came to Dakin via OPA.
 Another 13 arrived soon afterward, then another dozen who arrived later in September.
 Dakin received seven dogs/puppies and nine cats/kittens in response to Irma’s damage from Aiken, plus 14 cats and kittens that came from Florida and South Carolina through St. Hubert’s Animal Welfare Center in New Jersey.

 The heightened animal population at Dakin also put a significant strain on food reserves and other resources, but Dakin Nation has been incredibly supportive.
-A recently Facebook request for donations of canned cat food brought forth a huge quantity of goods which has been put to use in feeding many of these pets.
+A recent Facebook request for donations of canned cat food brought forth a huge quantity of goods which has been put to use in feeding many of these pets.

 “Anytime you adopt an animal, it’ll have that ripple effect,” says Dakin’s Executive Director Carmine DiCenso.
 “You take home a pet, and it opens up a cage or kennel so we can take in an animal from a disaster site.
 You end up saving two lives…the one you adopt, and the one who can come north and get their chance to find a family.”